Wonder13oy/git-basic-excercises/README.md

-Hello World!
-My Name Is Wandile and I'm here to conquer you!
+Hello Umuzi!
+My Name Is Wandile and I'm ready to code!